austinesparza/JonesLab/2025jul16_1200_README_AEsparza_JonesLab_SVCaseControl_GRCh37_v.01.md

    - Exploration of patterns that may explain lack of resolution.

 4. **Visualization and Reporting**
-   - Violin and histogram plots of SV lengths.
-   - Bar plots of SV count per chromosome.
+   - Bar plots (stacked?) of SV count per chromosome.
    - All visualizations stored in `results/plots/`.

 ## Next Steps (As of July 22, 2025)